 Zoom - Using Zoom for In-Classroom Recording and Streaming

-- Scheduling the Zoom meeting
+Scheduling the Zoom Meeting

-Joining the Zoom meeting in the classroom
+Joining the Zoom Meeting in the Classroom

-- Recording the meeting
+Recording the Meeting

 We recommend that instructors use the Canvas Zoom integration to schedule their Zoom meetings for class sessions.
 The Canvas Zoom integration provides easy ways to share meeting links and meeting recordings with students.
 Instructions for scheduling a recurring zoom meeting for class sessions using the Canvas integration can be found in the following KnowledgeBase article: Canvas - Scheduling Zoom Meetings for Class Sessions.

 Students can access join links for meetings scheduled through the Canvas Zoom integration by selecting the Zoom link in the Canvas course's navigation menu.
-The integration also automatically creates a Canvas calendar event for Zoom meetings that are scheduled with a fixed start time.
-The calendar events will also contain a join link for the Zoom meeting.
+The integration automatically creates a Canvas calendar event for Zoom meetings that are scheduled with a fixed start time and will contain a join link for the Zoom meeting.

 If you are using waiting rooms or are per-assigning breakout rooms for your Zoom meeting, these features work best if students join the meeting as authenticated users, so we recommend that you encourage your students to join the meeting through the Canvas integration instead of using the join link in the calendar event.